wiltonsr/Flask-Toastr/README.md

 TOASTR_PROGRESS_BAR       | 'true'            | 'true' or 'false'       | Enable or Disable progress bar

     Note: The values `true` and `false` are passed to JS, that is Case Sensitive.
-    Therefore they need to be passed in low case.
+    Therefore they must be passed in lowercase.

 Examples
 --------